quidphp/orm/README.md

 - *Coding*: No curly braces are used in a IF statement if the condition can be resolved in only one statement.

 ## Overview
-**QuidPHP/Orm** contains 38 classes and traits.
+**QuidPHP/Orm** contains 45 classes and traits.
 Here is an overview:
 - [CatchableException](src/CatchableException.php) - Class used for a catchable database query exception
 - [Cell](src/Cell.php) - Class to represent an existing cell within a row
 - [Cells](src/Cells.php) - Class for a collection of many cells within a same row
+- [CellsIndex](src/CellsIndex.php) - Class for a collection of cells within different tables (keys are indexed)
+- [CellsMap](src/CellsMap.php) - Root class for a collection of cells
 - [Classe](src/Classe.php) - Class required to identify which class needs to be used by the different ORM components
 - [Col](src/Col.php) - Class to represent an existing column within a table
 - [ColRelation](src/ColRelation.php) - Class to access the relation data of a column
 - [ColSchema](src/ColSchema.php) - Class used to parse the information schema of a column
 - [Cols](src/Cols.php) - Class for a collection of many columns within a same table
+- [ColsIndex](src/ColsIndex.php) - Class for a collection of cols within different tables (keys are indexed)
+- [ColsMap](src/ColsMap.php) - Root class for a collection of cols
 - [Db](src/Db.php) - Class used to query the database and to link the results to the different ORM components
 - [Exception](src/Exception.php) - Class used for a database query exception
 - [History](src/History.php) - Class used to store the history of requests made to the database object
 - [Lang](src/Lang.php) - Extended class for an object containing language texts related to the database
     - [En](src/Lang/En.php) - English language content used by this namespace
     - [Fr](src/Lang/Fr.php) - French language content used by this namespace
+- [Map](src/Map.php) - Root class for a collection of cells, cols or rows
 - [Operation](src/Operation.php) - Abstract class used for a complex operation on the database
     - [Delete](src/Operation/Delete.php) - Class used for a delete operation on a table row
     - [Insert](src/Operation/Insert.php) - Class used for a insert operation on a table